vuepress/docs/docs/README.md

     details: Flexible plugin API, allowing plugins to provide lots of plug-and-play features for your site.

   - title: Bundlers
-    details: Recommended bundler is Vite, while Webpack is also supported.
+    details: Recommended bundler is Vite, while Webpack and Rspack are also supported.
 Choose the one you like!

 footer: MIT Licensed | Copyright © 2018-present VuePress Community
 ---